Staff Predictions: Florida State Seminoles vs. Clemson Tigers

 Your Tomahawk Nation staff, as they do before every game, have broken down all the FSU and Clemson film available, charted each All-22 formations/snaps, performed A.I. virtual simulations, compiled all of the data, and have come to the conclusion that the Noles could win under the right circumstances.

-According to DraftKings, FSU is currently a 3.5-point underdog to the Tigers, with the over/under set at 51 points.
+According to DraftKings, FSU is currently a 4.5-point underdog to the Tigers, with the over/under set at 51 points.

 - Read what your TOMAHAWK NATION PROGNOSTICATORS think about this Saturday’s showdown.